cjramseyer/keypad-app/keypad-app/DOCS.md

-# Home Assistant Community Add-on: Example
+# Home Assistant Community Add-on: Keypad-App

 This is an example add-on for Home Assistant.
 When started, it displays a random quote every 5 seconds.